Care that works for ALL of you.

 Complex logic work

 Healthcare UX is highly conditional and nonlinear.
-Without thoughtful information architecture, it often leads to bottlenecks and confusion down the road.
+Without intentional information architecture, it can quickly create bottlenecks and confusion down the road.
 To prevent this, I partnered with the Kyle to create a detailed 30-page logic guide that mapped out the entire platform.
-It's important to note that a product designer isn't just executing at an early-stage startup—they're a thought partner, actively helping shape the company's vision/strategy.
+How one answer would influence the next, when to branch, and when to stop.
+We constantly asked ourselves: What’s the lightest possible version of this that still gets us what we need?

 Simple, successful designs